 Agility coaches need to be creative in their problem-solving strategies – so that they may come up with solutions tailored to each team’s unique needs.
 For this purpose, strong analytical and troubleshooting skills are required – so that one may identify the root causes of problems and develop solutions.

-Empathy, self-awareness, adaptability, resilience – all of these qualities are important for an agile coach to understand the needs of their clients and create responsive strategies.
+Emotional intelligence – which encompasses a variety of qualities such as empathy, self-awareness, adaptability, and resilience – is crucial for an agile coach to understand the needs of their clients and create responsive strategies.

 Agility coaching requires strong facilitation skills to assist individuals/ teams in making decisions that are beneficial for all involved.